 Students describe the importance and role of local government, community members and laws, and the cultural and social factors that shape identity.

 Students develop questions and locate, collect and record information and data from a range of sources and formats.
 They interpret and analyse information and data to identify perspectives, and draw conclusions.

-Develop questions to guide investigations about people, events, places and issues (AC9HS4S01)

-Interpret information and data displayed in different formats (AC9HS4S03)
+Develop questions to guide investigations about people, events, places and issues (AC9HS4S01) Interpret information and data displayed in different formats (AC9HS4S03)

-Analyse information and data, and identify perspectives (AC9HS4S04)
+Analyse information and data displayed in different formats (AC9HS4S03 Analyse information and data, and identify perspectives (AC9HS4S04)